Gujarati

 ə following a consonant is not written, but is seen as an inherent part of the consonant letter, so is written by simply using the consonant letter.
 The sound is transcribed as a.

-Post-consonant vowels are written using 11 vowel signs, all combining marks, and only one per consonant.
+Vowels that follow a consonant are written using 11 vowel signs, all combining marks, and only one per consonant.

 Gujarati has one pre-base vowel, but there are no multipart vowels nor circumgraphs.